ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ## Login
 From the **Public Timeline**, which is the first page shown when opening the website, the user can choose to either register a new account or log in.
 A user must be registered before they can log in.

-When registering an account, the user can choose between **email registration** or **GitHub login**.
-If the user registers with email, they must confirm their email address as an extra security step.
+When registering an account, the user can choose between **Email registration** or **GitHub registration**.
+When the user registers, they must confirm their email or github to get authenticated.

-After a successful login, the user is still able to view the public timeline, but also gains access to their private timeline.
+After a successful login, the user is still able to view the **Public timeline**, but also gains access to their **Private timeline**.

 ![Login Diagram](images/Login.png)

 **Figure 8:** Activity diagram showing the flow of registering a user and logging in to the application.

 ## Sequence of Functionality / Calls Through Chirp!
-First, a user’s browser sends an HTTP GET request to Chirp.Web to load the public timeline.
+First, a user’s browser sends an HTTP GET request to Chirp.Web to load the **Public timeline**.
 Chirp.Web asks Chirp.Infrastructure to get the needed data.
-Chirp.Infrastructure then fetches the public cheeps from the database using Entity Framework Core.
+Chirp.Infrastructure then fetches the public cheeps from the database using **Entity Framework Core**.
 The database sends the cheeps back, and they are passed to Chirp.Web as a list.

 Chirp.Web then uses this data to render the Public.cshtml page and sends the finished HTML back to the browser.